Sunspots10.6 - Understand the structure, origin and evolution of sunspots

-Typically they travel around the Sun's disc in groups roughly 1/3 of the surface from 40º north to 40º south of the Equator.
+Usually they travel around the Sun's disc in groups across roughly 1/3 of the surface between 40º north and 40º south of the Equator.

 They consist of a central region called an umbra and a surrounding area called a penumbra.
-Note that these terms are similar to those used in the eclipse section but mean different things.
+The umbra is the darker region, the penumbra surrounds it.
+Note that these terms are similar to those used in the eclipse section.

-Temperatures of the umbra are typicaly 4,000k.
+Temperatures of the umbra are typically 4,000k.
 The penumbra is usually around 5,600k.
 Typically they vary from a few thousand miles to 50,000km.
 Exceptionally large sunspots have been observed around 200,000km.

 Sunspots are caused by local changes in the Sun's magnetic field.
-They start when coronal loops that eject from the sun and then are drawn back again get 'wound up' as different parts of the sun rotates at different rates.
-When this happens, they create prominences, sometimes flares, and the chromosphere on the surface gets 'punctured', decreasing the temperature in that area for a time.
+They start when coronal loops that eject from the sun are drawn back again and become 'wound up' as different parts of the sun rotate at different rates.
+When this happens, they build up and create prominences, and even sometimes flares.
+The chromosphere on the surface gets 'punctured', decreasing the temperature in that area for a time.